inappstory/ios-ias-sdk/Samples/Favorites.md

        } else {
             // if the processed link leads to a screen in the application,
             // recommend to close the reader
+            if let storyView = storyView {
 	            storyView.closeReader {
 	                // processing a link, for example, to follow it in safari if let url = URL(string: target) {
 	                    UIApplication.shared.open(url, options: [:], completionHandler: nil)
 	                }
 	            }
+            } else {
+                InAppStory.shared.closeReader {
+                    // processing a link, for example, to follow it in safari if let url = URL(string: target) {
+	                    UIApplication.shared.open(url, options: [:], completionHandler: nil)
 	                }
                 }
+            }
+        }
+    }

-    func storyReaderWillShow(with storyType: StoriesType) {
+    func storyReaderWillShow(with storyType: StoriesType, storyView: StoryView?) {
         // called before the reader will show
     }

-    func storyReaderDidClose(with storyType: StoriesType) {
+    func storyReaderDidClose(with storyType: StoriesType, storyView: StoryView?) {
         // called after closing the story reader
     }
 }